flashsherlock/fMRIdata/README.md

-# codes for fMRI data analysis
+# Scripts for fMRI data analysis
-This repository stores the codes for fMRI data analysis by AFNI
+This repository stores the Scripts for fMRI data analysis by AFNI

+2020.1.15